TurtleEngr/gitproj/doc/user-doc/config.md

     /etc/gitconfg

-Currently gitproj does not do anything with this file.
+Currently, gitproj does not do anything with this file.
 Variables that should be set for all users on a system can be put in this file.
 Since gitproj defines all of the gitproj variables in a user's ~/.gitconfig, the /etc/gitconfig changes will not have any impact on the gitproj